What is Azure Databricks?

 How does Azure Databricks work with Azure?

-Unlike many enterprise database companies, Azure Databricks does not force you to migrate your data into proprietary storage systems in order to use the platform.
-Instead, you configure an Azure Databricks workspace by configuring secure integrations between the Azure Databricks platform and your cloud account, and then Azure Databricks deploys ephemeral compute clusters using cloud resources in your account to process and store data in object storage and other integrated services you control.
+Unlike many enterprise data companies, Azure Databricks does not force you to migrate your data into proprietary storage systems to use the platform.
+Instead, you configure an Azure Databricks workspace by configuring secure integrations between the Azure Databricks platform and your cloud account, and then Azure Databricks deploys compute clusters using cloud resources in your account to process and store data in object storage and other integrated services you control.

 Unity Catalog further extends this relationship, allowing you to manage permissions for accessing data using familiar SQL syntax from within Azure Databricks.

-Azure Databricks has deployed workspaces that meet the security and networking requirements of some of the world’s largest and most security-minded companies.
-Azure Databricks makes it easy for new users to get started on the platform, and removes many of the burdens and concerns of working with cloud infrastructure from end users, but does not limit the customizations and control experienced data, operations, and security teams require.
+Azure Databricks workspaces meet the security and networking requirements of some of the world’s largest and most security-minded companies.
+Azure Databricks makes it easy for new users to get started on the platform.
+It removes many of the burdens and concerns of working with cloud infrastructure, without limiting the customizations and control experienced data, operations, and security teams require.

 What are common use cases for Azure Databricks?